Quick Facts: Dropping a Course

 Dropping a Course after the Deadline

-The drop of a course after the deadline is normally only permitted in exceptional circumstances.
-If you feel you have circumstances that may merit consideration you should speak to your program counsellor about making a Request for Academic Consideration.
+The drop of a course after the deadline is normally only permitted in exceptional circumstances and requires an approved Request for Academic Consideration.
+If you feel you have circumstances that may merit consideration you should speak to your program counsellor about making a request.

 Note: Student Type Academic

 The student type Academic is assigned to a student record by the Office of Registrarial Services when they are notified that a student is under investigation for academic misconduct.
-While under investigation for academic misconduct a student's type remains Academic and s/he cannot make changes to his/her registered courses.
-While the original student type is re-instated upon the conclusion of the investigation a student cannot drop a course if a numerical penalty has been assigned as the result of a finding of guilt.
+While under investigation for academic misconduct a student's type remains Academic and that student cannot make changes to their registered courses.
+When the original student type is re-instated upon the conclusion of the investigation a student cannot drop a course if a numerical penalty has been assigned to the grade as the result of a finding of guilt.